In Force — Phase 1 active from 1 May 2026

 TLA Tenant Fact Sheet

-A plain-English rights guide for tenants explaining what has changed, what landlords and agents must now do, how rent increases work, and what to do if the official Information Sheet has not been provided or rights are not respected.
+A plain-English rights guide explaining what has changed for tenants, what landlords and agents must now do, how rent increases work under Section 13, and what to do if rights are not being respected.

 TLA Member Guide